 If you are flying into Nice Cote d'Azur Airport then getting a bus directly to Cannes is very simple.
 The bus number 210 runs as an airport express shuttle, with a journey time of around 25 minutes to Le Cannet and 45 minutes to Cannes.

-Trains to Cannes
+Train to Cannes

 Cannes is connected to the rest of France via the SNCF train network.
 The TGV, France's intercity high-speed rail service, runs direct from Paris to Cannes and takes approximately 5 hours.
 Advance reservation for TGV trains are necessary.